 Provincial legislation requires all local governments and local trust committees to produce housing needs reports by 2022 and then every five years.
 The Islands Trust has produced three housing needs reports:

 - Northern Region Housing Needs Assessment, 2018 contains information about Denman, Hornby, Lasqueti, Gabriola, Keats, Gambier, and Thetis Islands.

 - Southern Gulf islands Housing Needs Assessment, 2018 contains information about Galliano, South Pender, North Pender, Mayne and Saturna Islands.

-- Capital Region District Housing Needs Report for Salt Spring Island, 2020
+- Capital Regional District Housing Needs Assessment for Salt Spring Island, 2020

 Bowen Island Municipality has produced its own Housing Needs Assessment, 2020.